When no one listens, there’s no use talking at all.

 Keywords Are Powerful

 Online, your words couldn’t be more powerful.
 You can have all the graphics and keywords, and even a fair number of readers, but to be found by the maximum number of people who need you, it will take more than that.
-You’ll need a small business marketing strategy.
-Could you use more customers?
-Better (paying) customers?
-More business?
+You’ll need a marketing strategy.

 Case in point: